MerianSurvey/lambo/scripts/hsc_gaap/README.md

 ```

 Some questions to be answered/solved:

+Technically:
 - [ ] How to run the stand-alone `gaap` in parallel using `slurm` or `BPS`?
 - [ ] Need to write a pipeline to download HSC S20A images and run `gaap` on them.
+- [ ] Computation time: 70k CPU hours for Merian DR1.
+- [ ] Figure out why some patches don't cooperate.
+Maybe kill a certain band when the runtime exceeds some threshold?

+Scientifically:
+- [ ] What's the best aperture for dwarf galaxies?
+We need to do some more experiments.
 - [ ] What's the difference between the default deblender and `scarlet`, and how does it affect the `gaap` results?
 Which one is better?
-- [ ] Computation time: 70k CPU hours for Merian DR1.

-- [ ] Figure out why some patches don't corporate.
-Maybe kill a certain band when the runtime exceeds some threshold?